recalbox/mk_arcade_joystick_rpi/README.md

 Introduction
 -------------
-The RaspberryPi is an amazing tool i discovered a month ago.
+The RaspberryPi is an amazing tool I discovered a month ago.
 The RetroPie project made me want to build my own Arcade Cabinet with simple arcade buttons and joysticks.
-The Raspberry Pi Board B Rev 2 has a maximum of 21 usable GPIOs, not enough to wire all the 24 switchs (2 joystick and 16 buttons) that a standard panel require.
+The Raspberry Pi Board B Rev 2 has a maximum of 21 usable GPIOs, not enough to wire all the 24 switches (2 joystick and 16 buttons) that a standard panel requires.

 A hardware solution
 -------------
 A little cheap chip named MCP23017 allows you to add 16 external GPIO, and take only two GPIO on the RPi.
 The chip allows you to use GPIO as output or input, input is what we are looking for.
+If you want to use more than one chip, the i2c protocol lets you choose different addresses for the connected peripheral, but all use the same SDA and SCL GPIOs.

 The Software
 -------------
 The joystick driver is based on the gamecon_gpio_rpi driver by [marqs](https://github.com/marqs85) It can read one joystick + buttons wired on RPi GPIOs and up to 5 other joysticks + buttons from MCP23017 chips.
 One MCP23017 is required for each joystick.
-It uses internal pull-ups of RPi and MCP23017, so all switchs must be connected to its corresponding GPIO and to the ground.
+It uses internal pull-ups of RPi and MCP23017, so all switches must be connected to its corresponding GPIO and to the ground.

 Pinout
 -------------